vladimirlojanica/ideas/README.md

 ## 27. Applications Expose Data Visually and Programmatically

-The data that is being rendered by an application can be inspected and used as a datasource for another interface.
+The data that is being rendered by an application can be inspected and used as a data source for another interface.
 This should also be programmatically accessible.

  * An open folder manager window has a folder open.
 Amongst other things, this can be interpreted as a list of dates and times (for the files in the folder).
 A calendar program can read and display the sequence of dates and times to show when files were created/modified along a timeline.
 This may be useful with photographs.